hawks-vision/Smart-Contract-Downloader-for-immunefi/README.md

 # Smart-Contract-Downloader-for-immunefi
 This contains a simple python script which helps you in downloading complete set of contracts from a specified immunefi project.

+# Additinal feature
+This is capable of creating a mindmap using the provided Rscript.
+Rscript installation required.